realcoloride/YoutubeDL/README.md

 \*_Certain providers might not support up to 4K on all videos due to geo-restrictions or other technical issues._

+# Early access

+Try the 1.1.0 version in early access here: https://github.com/realcoloride/YoutubeDL/raw/main/youtubeDL.user.js Make sure to click on "Always allow all domains" (read below) when downloading and to report bugs if you see some until the official release.

 # Demonstration
 #### See it in action